Quantum Reservoir Computing Implementations for Classical and Quantum Problems: Quantum Physical Reservoir System

 \section{Quantum Physical Reservoir System}

-A prerequisite of an effective physical reservoir computer is that the reservoir behaves predictably and produces the same output for a given input.
-A dissipative system, such as an atomic system embedded in a lossy cavity, will tend towards an equilibrium state if the system's evolution is well controlled.
-Then by reducing the temperature, this equilibrium state will roughly coincide with the ground state of the atomic systems and the local reservoir.
-Laser drives can be used to generate effective initial conditions from a given input data set, ensuring that the system acts predictably\cite{ControlCavityQD, Miguel-Sanchez_2013, QDControl2}.
-In order to effectively deploy our QPRC approach, we need to identify a large open quantum system model that can be sampled effectively.
-The model system we are focusing on is many-body atomic systems placed inside of a single lossy photonic cavity~\cite{PhysRevA.105.062207}.
-The dynamics of the composite system is governed by the Hamiltonian:
+For a physical reservoir computer to be effective, it is crucial that the reservoir exhibits predictable behaviour and consistently produces the same output for a given input.
+One modality to achieve this is by utilising a dissipative system, for example, an atomic system coupled to a leaky cavity, which approaches an equilibrium state under well-controlled evolution.
+By lowering the system temperature, this equilibrium state aligns closely with the ground state of both the atomic systems and the local reservoir.
+Laser driving can be used to generate effective initial conditions based on a given input data set, ensuring a reliable and predictable system evolution \cite{ControlCavityQD, Miguel-Sanchez_2013, QDControl2}.

+To effectively implement the QPRC approach, it is necessary to identify a suitable large-scale open quantum system model that can be efficiently sampled.
+In this study, we focus on many-body atomic systems confined within a single lossy photonic cavity \cite{burgessNatom, BurgessMemoryEffects} as the model system of interest.
+The cavities considered here can be realised in a variety of implementations, including Fabry-Perot cavities, photonic crystal cavities, plasmonic nanocavities, and whispering-gallery mode cavities~\cite{Yang2024, Nomura2010,Faraon2010,Birowosuto2014,Nozaki2012,Day2023, Pres2023,deOliveira2024}.